hjanssena/FIS-Proyecto/README.md

 ### Artifact Refinement

 The use case diagram created in the second delivery was unnecessarily complicated.
 Additionally, with the addition of new requirements, it was necessary to modify said use case diagram.
 The new use case diagram is simpler, aiming to highlight only the flow of functionalities accessible to different users in the PitSTOP system.

-In comparison with the second delivery, we now have the use case specifications for all functional requirements.
-We will use these to create functional prototypes and validate them with end-users, that is, the clients."
+In comparison to the second delivery, we now have the use case specifications for all the functional requirements.
+These specifications were utilized to create functional prototypes, which were subsequently validated through informal testing with end users, specifically, the leaders of automotive workshops.

 - [NEW Use Case Diagram](https://github.com/hjanssena/FIS-Proyecto/blob/192b77157b33306f8421d3f8b9538621afe915f8/Artifacts/UML%20Use%20Case%20Diagram%20for%20PitSTOP.pdf)
 - [OLD Use Case Diagram](https://github.com/hjanssena/FIS-Proyecto/blob/192b77157b33306f8421d3f8b9538621afe915f8/Artifacts/OLD%20UML%20Use%20Case%20Diagram.pdf)